Skip to main content

 Targeted Messages

-Targeted messages are currently in preview.
+Targeted messages are coming soon in May 2026.

 Targeted messages, also known as ephemeral messages, are delivered to a specific user in a shared conversation.
 From a single user's perspective, they appear as regular inline messages in a conversation.
 Other participants won't see these messages, making them useful for authentication flows, help or error responses, personal reminders, or sharing contextual information without cluttering the group conversation.